-As an open-source maintainer, squash feature branches onto
+As a software developer, I want to squash feature branches onto

 master and write

 a standardized commit message while doing so.

 The commit message should be structured as follows: